MicrosoftDocs/VBA-Docs/api/Excel.Range.Find.md

 This method returns **Nothing** if no match is found.
 The **Find** method does not affect the selection or the active cell.

 The settings for _LookIn_,  _LookAt_,  _SearchOrder_, and _MatchByte_ are saved each time you use this method.
-If you do not specify values for these arguments the next time you call the method, the saved values are used.
+If you don't specify values for these arguments the next time you call the method, the saved values are used.
 Setting these arguments changes the settings in the **Find** dialog box, and changing the settings in the **Find** dialog box changes the saved values that are used if you omit the arguments.
 To avoid problems, set these arguments explicitly each time you use this method.

 Use the **[FindNext](Excel.Range.FindNext.md)** and **[FindPrevious](Excel.Range.FindPrevious.md)** methods to repeat the search.